-The Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) decreased the repo rate by another 25 basis points on 4 October 2019.
+The Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) decreased the repo rate by 25 basis points on 4 October 2019.
 The repo rate was decreased from 5.40% to 5.15%.
+On 27 March 2020, the rate has been dropped further by 75 basis points and now stands at 4.40%.
+The repo rate has witnessed one of the biggest cuts in a while.

 Revisions to the reverse repo rate, Marginal Standing Facility (MSF) rate, and the bank rate have been made as well.
-Currently, the reverse repo rate stands at 4.90%, seeing a decrease from 5.15%.
-Both the bank rate and marginal standing facility rate are now 5.40%.
+Currently, the reverse repo rate stands at 3.75%.

 How does the repo rate affect EMIs?